What Is Expecting value line 1 column 1 (char 0) Error?

 - Macbook Pro

-What are the symptoms of Expecting Value Line on your Mac?
+What are the symptoms of Expecting value line 1 column 1 on your Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: